eskimoblood/colour-lovers-widget/README.md

 $(yourInputField).colourLovers(options)
 ```

-You can pass `options` to change the look of the widget.
+You can pass `options` to change the look of the widget and for a callback function
+that will be called with an array of the hex value of palette colors.

 ```
 {